VSAC Authoring Best Practices

 - Avoid using code descriptors within the value set name.

 The Purpose Statement is a multi-part free-text mandatory entry.
 It is designed to provide a clear and comprehensive description of the membership of the value set.
-This important metadata element must take into account how the members will be used in a clinical measure or in any other intended application.
+This important metadata element must describe how to use the concept in a clinical measure or in any other intended application.
 The Purpose Statement cannot be validated automatically, so authors should spend time to make this text as informative as possible for human readers to understand the intent of the value set, and how the value set is put together.
 To avoid redundancy, there should be only one value set for a given purpose.
-Authors should add Purpose Statements to value sets (whether created or inherited) if they are not present.
+Authors must add Purpose Statements to value sets if they are not present.

 The Purpose Statement includes four separate fields that the value set author needs to complete:

-- Clinical Focus - a free text statement describing the general focus of the value set as it relates to the intended semantic space.
-This can be the information about clinical relevancy, or the statement about the general focus of the value set, such as a description of types of messages, payment options, geographic locations, etc.
+- Clinical Focus - A free text statement describing the general focus of the value set including a description of the intended constituent concepts.
+This can include information about clinical relevancy or a statement about the general focus of the value set, such as a description of types of messages, payment options, geographic locations, etc. Note that over the course of a value set’s lifecycle value set authors should not change the clinical focus in any meaningful way.

-- Inclusion Criteria - Defines what concepts or codes should be included and why.
+- Inclusion Criteria - A free text statement that describes what specific concept or code criteria are included and why.